How and Where to Buy Litecoin (LTC) – Detailed Guide

 In the right column there is a search bar, now make sure "BTC" is selected as we are trading BTC to altcoin pair.
 Click on it and type in "LTC", you should see LTC/BTC, select that pair and you should see a price chart of LTC/BTC in the middle of the page.

 Below there is a box with a green button that says "Buy LTC", inside of the box, choose the "Market" tab here as that is the most straight-forward type of buying orders.
-You can either type in your amount or choose what portion of your deposit you would like to spend on buying, by clicking on the percentage buttons.
+You can either type in your amount or choose what portion of your BTC deposit you would like to spend on buying, by clicking on the percentage buttons.
 When you have confirmed everything, click "Buy LTC".
 Voila!
 You have finally bought LTC!

 But we are not done yet, since LTC is an altcoin we need to transfer our BTC to an exchange that LTC can be traded, here we will use Huobi as our exchange.
 Huobi is a popular exchange to trade altcoins and it has a large number of tradable altcoins pairs.
 Use the link below to register your new account.